aliasaswad/CarND-Advanced-Lane-Lines-P2/README.md

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
 The folder called `output_images`, contain the output from each stage of your pipeline.
 The video called `project_video.mp4` is the video tat my pipeline worked on.

 The `challenge_video.mp4` video is an extra (and optional) challenge to test your pipeline under somewhat trickier conditions.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!

+## Conclusion
+---

+To conclude, we should metion to the the importance of the computer vision process enables since it is the eyes of self-driving cars to make sense of their surroundings.

 ## How to write a README